lutraconsulting/MDAL/docs/source/drivers/driver_summary.rst

      - Built-in by default
    * - :ref:`SWW <driver.sww>`
      - NetCDF format for AnuGA
      - No
      - No
      - Built-in by default
+   * - :ref:`Esri TIN <driver.tin>`
+     - Elevation model as TIN
+     - No
+     - No
+     - Built-in by default
+   * - :ref:`UGRID <driver.ugrid>`
+     - NetCDF with Climate and Forecast (CF) metadata
+     - No
+     - No
+     - Built-in by default